ixla-dev/ixla-docs/docs/webhooks-integration.md

 For operations like **Chip Encoding, Readback and OCR** webhooks are mandatory.
 The receiving application must respond to webhook requests with a successful `HTTP Status Code (2xx)`

-We can separate message in 3 categories:
+We can separate messages in 3 categories:

 ### External Process Messages